FAQs

 Why does your feed look funny?

-See the previous three answers.
+See the previous two answers.
 I probably posted, then decided to change something.

 Did you set up this blog by yourself?